PenGuln/geometric-modeling/content/reports/update1/index.md

 # First Project Update

+**Student Name:** Siqi Guo

 **Project Title:** Accelerating Training for 3D Curve Surfacing through Optimized Implicit Modeling

-**Student Name:** Siqi Guo

 ## Summary of Work to Date

-### Literature Review
+### Literature Review (Completed)

-I have completed a comprehensive literature review examining neural implicit modeling for 3D curve surfacing, with particular focus on computational optimization techniques.
-The review organized into key areas: traditional geometric modeling approaches, neural implicit representations (occupancy networks, DeepSDF, SIREN), optimization strategies (Eikonal condition, Dirichlet conditions, thin-plate energy), NeuVAS and related methods, and computational acceleration techniques.
+I have completed a comprehensive literature review examining neural implicit modeling for 3D curve surfacing, with focus on computational optimization techniques.
+The review covers traditional geometric modeling approaches, neural implicit representations (occupancy networks, DeepSDF, SIREN), optimization strategies for surface reconstruction, NeuVAS and related methods, and computational acceleration techniques.
+This work has been compiled into a comprehensive PDF document.

-### Implementation Progress
+### Baseline Implementation (Partially Completed)

-I have implemented the baseline MLP training pipeline using the NeuVAS loss formulation.
-The implementation includes:

-- **Framework Setup**: PyTorch-based training framework with modular components for network definition, loss computation, and optimization.

-- **Loss Function Components**: Two of the three components of the NeuVAS loss have been implemented:
+I have implemented the core training framework in PyTorch with modular components for network definition, loss computation, and optimization.
+Two of the three NeuVAS loss components are fully functional:

-  1. **Eikonal condition**: ✓ Completed - Regularization term enforcing $|\nabla f| = 1$ at sample points
+1. **Eikonal condition** (completed): Regularization term enforcing unit gradient magnitude at sample points
-  2. **Dirichlet condition**: ✓ Completed - Boundary constraint ensuring $f(x) = 0$ for points on input curves
+2. **Dirichlet condition** (completed): Boundary constraint ensuring the implicit function equals zero on input curves
-  3. **Weighted thin-plate energy**: In progress - Smoothness term requiring Hessian computation, which presents significant implementation complexity due to the complex forward/backward processes needed for second-order derivatives through the automatic differentiation system
+3. **Weighted thin-plate energy** (in progress): Smoothness term requiring Hessian computation through automatic differentiation

+The thin-plate energy component has proven more complex than anticipated due to the need for second-order derivatives through the autodiff system.
+I am currently working through the implementation of the forward/backward passes for this component.

-### Visualization Implementation
+### Visualization Tools (In Progress)

-I am currently implementing surface visualization tools.
-Meshes will be extracted from the zero-level set of the learned neural implicit function using the Marching Cubes algorithm [Lorensen and Cline 1987].
-I have recently studied the Marching Cubes algorithm to understand how to properly extract surface meshes from the implicit representation for visualization and evaluation purposes.
+I have studied the Marching Cubes algorithm [Lorensen and Cline 1987] for extracting surface meshes from the learned implicit function's zero-level set.
+Implementation is underway but not yet complete.

 ## Analysis of Work

-### First Update Goals Assessment

-The original goals for the first update were:
+My original goals for this first update were:

-1. **Complete comprehensive literature review**: The literature review has been completed and compiled into a comprehensive PDF document.
+1. **Complete comprehensive literature review** - ✓ Achieved

-2. **Implement baseline MLP training pipeline using the NeuVAS loss formulation**: The baseline MLP training pipeline framework has been implemented, and two of the three NeuVAS loss components (Eikonal condition and Dirichlet condition) are complete.
-The weighted thin-plate energy component is in progress, as it requires complex forward/backward processes for Hessian computation.
-Evaluation of the partial implementation is currently in process.

-3. **Profile the implementation to identify and quantify specific computational bottlenecks**: Profiling setup has been initiated, but comprehensive quantitative analysis remains to be completed.
-Once evaluation of the baseline implementation is complete, detailed profiling will be performed to quantify specific computational bottlenecks.

-### Status Assessment

-Overall, the project is **on schedule**.
-The literature review is complete, and the baseline implementation framework is established with two of the three loss components implemented.
-The remaining work for the first update goals includes completing the weighted thin-plate energy component, evaluation of the full baseline implementation, and comprehensive profiling to quantify computational bottlenecks.
+2. **Implement baseline MLP training pipeline using NeuVAS loss** - Partially achieved (2 of 3 loss components complete)
+3. **Profile implementation to identify computational bottlenecks** - Not yet achieved

+The literature review proceeded as planned and provided a solid foundation for understanding the problem space.
+The baseline implementation has taken longer than expected, primarily due to the complexity of implementing the weighted thin-plate energy term with its second-order derivative requirements.
+I initially underestimated the technical challenges involved in computing Hessians efficiently through PyTorch's automatic differentiation system.

+Profiling has not yet begun, as I decided it would be more productive to first complete a fully functional baseline before conducting detailed performance analysis.
+This represents a minor adjustment to my timeline but does not fundamentally impact the project goals.

+**Status:** I consider the project to be on schedule overall, though with some internal reordering of tasks.
+The core framework is solid, and completing the remaining loss component should not require more than another few days of focused work.

 ## Plan for Completion

-### Completion of First Update Goals (Remaining Work)
+### Immediate Goals (Next 1-2 Weeks)

-- **Complete weighted thin-plate energy implementation** (0.5 week): Finish implementing the weighted thin-plate energy component, including the complex forward/backward processes for Hessian computation through the automatic differentiation system.
+1. **Complete weighted thin-plate energy implementation** (3-4 days): Finish the Hessian computation and integrate it into the loss function.
+Test on simple curve networks to verify correctness.

-### Second Update Goals

-- **Complete visualization framework** (0.5 week): Finish implementing Marching Cubes algorithm for mesh extraction and create rendering pipeline for surface visualization.
+2. **Complete visualization framework** (2-3 days): Finish Marching Cubes implementation and create a rendering pipeline for visualizing reconstructed surfaces.

-- **Develop evaluation framework** (0.5 week): Implement quantitative evaluation metrics and create automated testing pipeline.

-- **Complete evaluation of baseline implementation**: Finish testing the full training pipeline with all three loss components on various curve networks to ensure functionality and stability.
+3. **Initial baseline evaluation** (2-3 days): Run the complete training pipeline on several test cases to verify functionality and stability.
+Collect initial qualitative results.

+### Second Update Goals (Next 2-3 Weeks)

+1. **Comprehensive profiling** (3-4 days): Use PyTorch profiler and other tools to identify and quantify computational bottlenecks.
+Generate detailed performance metrics for each component of the training pipeline.

+2. **Develop quantitative evaluation metrics** (2 days): Implement metrics for measuring reconstruction quality and create an automated testing framework.

-- **Explore and implement optimization strategies** (1 week):
+3. **Explore optimization strategies** (1-1.5 weeks): Based on profiling results, investigate and implement optimization approaches such as:
+   - Alternative network architectures or activation functions
+   - Sampling strategies for loss computation
+   - Potential acceleration through vectorization or GPU optimization
-  - Alternative smoothness measures
+   - Alternative formulations for the smoothness term

-  - Weight function alternatives
+### Timeline for Remainder of Project

+I anticipate remaining on schedule for the rest of the project.
+The main risk is that profiling may reveal optimization challenges that are more difficult to address than expected.
+However, the literature review has already identified several promising acceleration techniques, so I have multiple approaches to explore if initial optimization attempts prove insufficient.

+If necessary, I can adjust the scope by limiting the number of optimization strategies explored in depth, focusing on the most promising 2-3 approaches rather than attempting a comprehensive comparison of all possible techniques.
+The core deliverable—a working implementation with demonstrated speedup over the baseline—remains feasible within the project timeline.